dentarg/auth0-blog/_posts/2018-01-31-android-development-15-libraries-you-should-be-using.markdown

 ## Android Libraries—Testing

 Testing is simply executing a software with the aim of finding bugs.
 Testing has evolved over time and has gone beyond just being one of the final stages of a software development process.
 In fact, testing could be adopted as an early part of the coding stage where tests are written first, then the logic of the software is then implemented to only pass what the test expects.
 This is usually referred to as [_Test Driven Development_](https://en.wikipedia.org/wiki/Test-driven_development).
 It is good practice to write tests for our applications as it helps us to spot bugs quickly and enhance our application.
 There are a number of test libraries with different strengths available for Android development.
-Let's take a look at four of them: JUnit, Mockito, Roboelectric, and Espresso.
+Let's take a look at four of them: JUnit, Mockito, Robolectric, and Espresso.

 ### JUnit